 Students are simultaneously involved in three types of learning experiences-classroom learning, research training, and training in clinical assessment and intervention.
-In addition, all students obtain experience teaching, either through a paid TA position or through other means, e.g., volunteering to be a TA or through the teaching fellowship program offered by the Graduate School (http://graduateschool.usc.edu/ProvostsMentoredTeaching fellowships.html).
+In addition, all students obtain experience teaching, either through a paid TA position or through other means, e.g., volunteering to be a TA or through the teaching fellowship program offered by the Graduate School (http://dornsife.usc.edu/poir/provosts-mentored-teaching-fellows-program/).